 It’s OK to ask: “What are we defending?”
-We think it’s one of the most important things business leaders or non-executive directors can ask, especially as part of good governance.
+We think it’s one of the most important things business leaders or non-executive directors can ask.
+Chief Information Security Officers from NTT Data Services and Unilever agree with us.
+And it forms an important part of good governance.

 Without the clear understanding that the answer will give you, you’re leaving a lot to chance.
 Protections designed by framework are a good thing, but making sure that they are implemented appropriately, and then made as effective and efficient as possible, comes down to starting with that basic understanding first.